On this page

 orCNAME

-configuration methods your domain will automatically be configured to use IPv6 when it is supported.
-When using theA
+methods, your domain will automatically use IPv6 when supported.
+With theA

 :::warning

-When using Cloudflare as the DNS provider, you MUST disable the proxying
+When using Cloudflare as your DNS provider, you MUST disable the proxying

 feature (orange cloud) for the _acme-challenge